zkVerify/risc0-verifier/HOWTO_ADD_NEW_VM_VERSION.md

 ```

 **We changed just the name of the function but not all other references**.
 This because we
-want just to compile the tests and see that they're falling: we'll fix it later when we
+want just to compile the tests and see that they're failing: we'll fix them later when we
-implement the new circuit.
+will implement the new circuit.

-Now run again the tests that should compile butt all test related to verify the new prover
+Now run again the tests (it should compile) but the new ones should fail:
-should fail: otherwise the new version doesn't introduce an incompatibility... **STRANGE**
+otherwise the new version doesn't introduce an incompatibility... **STRANGE**
-double check it.
+double check.

 ## Implement the new circuit by relay on risc0 crate